Climping beach as with many along the Sussex coast has pebbles at high tide Read more [...]

 Climping beach as with many along the Sussex coast has pebbles at high tide and is divided by wooden groynes.
 But at low tide, a huge expanse of dark, fine, hard-packed sand is exposed, making it an ideal spot for families and shallow swimming.
 Very popular with kitesurfers and windsurfers with car park grass areas for setting up.

 Climping Beach is a quieter area of coastline than its neighbours of Littlehampton and Bognor Regis.
-Much of the area is now designated of scientific interest, and parts are a nature reserve, although many sections of the sand dunes are now fenced off to protect against erosion and help local species to thrive.
+If you head eastwards towards Littlehampton much of the area is now designated of scientific interest, and parts are a nature reserve, although many sections of the sand dunes are now fenced off to protect against erosion and help local species to thrive.

 Horses not allowed March to October during car park opening hours.